purvik6062/speedrun-stylus-vending-machine/README.md

  - 2️⃣ Frontend App: Create a user-friendly interface to request cupcakes and view balances.
  - 3️⃣ Deploy: Launch on the Local Nitro-devnode.

-🎉 Let’s sweeten the blockchain experience! 🍩
+🎉 Let's sweeten the blockchain experience! 🍩

 ## Checkpoint 0: 📦 Environment Setup 📚